Home Security Operations Manager

 Security Operations Manager Salary and Career Outlook

 Job openings for security managers are expected to remain fairly stable for years to come, which may be beneficial once you begin your job search!
-O*Net anticipates a 5-9% increase in security management job openings between 2016 and 2026, which works out to almost 79,200 new jobs throughout the decade.
+O*Net anticipates a 5% to 8% increase in security management job openings through 2032, which works out to almost 10,300 new jobs.

 Ready to use your natural leadership and your dedication to security in a new career?
 Use our school listings to find the perfect criminal justice school to help you get started in this career!